Vargol/LucidEquiRectFix/README.md

 in_corrections.value = (math.radians(2.0), 0.0, 0.0);

-this rotates the image by 2.0 degrees on the x axis, ithe second value would be the y axis, and finally the z axis.
+this rotates the image by 2.0 degrees on the x axis, the second value would be the y axis, and finally the z axis.

 To use this script you will need a python environment with the following dependancies installed